 As we moved into design research, we discussed ways that research can be oppressive or transformative and described how to approach research in partnership with communities.
 For ideation and prototyping, we integrated question prompts for Design Fellows to reflect on whether their ideas advanced our trauma-informed principles.
 We are also evaluating the extent to which Design Fellows feel these principles were applied throughout program.

-ETR will continue to refine the TIYCHD with three more youth cohorts in Sacramento, Alameda and Los Angeles counties through the INSPIRE+ project.
+ETR will continue to refine the TIYCHD with two more youth cohorts in Sacramento, Alameda, and/or Los Angeles counties through the INSPIRE+ project.
 In June 2021, we will also train two youth-serving organizations to facilitate TIYCHD with cohorts of youth through ETR’s Youth Engagement Network (YEN) funded by the Office of Population Affairs.
 The YEN will implement TIYCHD to develop youth-driven interventions that engage young people in sexual and reproductive health programs, services and systems change efforts.

 Stephanie Guinosso, PhD, MPH, (she/her/hers) is a Senior Research Associate at ETR.
 She specializes in school-based trauma-informed approaches.
 She can be reached at email@example.com.